Gary Vaynerchuk: VaynerMedia

-In 2009, Vaynerchuk and his brother AJ Vaynerchuk founded VaynerMedia, a social media-focused digital agency.
+In 2009, Vaynerchuk and his brother AJ Vaynerchuk founded VaynerMedia, a social-media-focused digital agency.
 The company provides social media and strategy services to Fortune 500 companies.
 In 2015, VaynerMedia was named one of Ad Age's A-List agencies.
 With 600 employees in 2016, VaynerMedia grossed $100 million in revenue.
 The company also partnered with Vimeo to connect brands and filmmakers for digital content.

 Gallery Media Group

 In 2017, Vaynerchuk formed The Gallery, later renamed Gallery Media Group, a VaynerX subsidiary company that houses PureWow, male-oriented news outlet ONE37pm.com, and other media properties.

 Media

 Planet of the Apps

 In February 2017, Vaynerchuk was a participant of Planet of the Apps, a reality television series, with will.i.am, Jessica Alba and Gwyneth Paltrow.
 In the show, Vaynerchuk and the team evaluated pitches from app developers vying for investment.

 YouTube shows and videos

 Vaynerchuk hosted a video blog on YouTube called Wine Library TV (WLTV or The Thunder Show) from 2006 to 2011, featuring wine reviews, tastings, and wine advice.
 The show debuted in February 2006.
 At 1,000 episodes in 2011, Vaynerchuk retired the show and replaced it with a video podcast called The Daily Grape.

-In 2010, Vaynerchuk launched Wine & Web on Sirius XM satellite radio.
+In 2010, Vaynerchuk launched Wine & Web on SiriusXM satellite radio.
 The show's programming paired new wine tastings in a "Wine of the Week" segment with coverage of gadgets, trends and startups in its "Web of the Week" segment.

-In 2014, Vaynerchuk launched The #AskGaryVee Show on YouTube in which he responds to questions from Twitter and Instagram.
-The questions are mostly on entrepreneurship, family and business topics.
-The show inspired Vaynerchuk's fourth book, AskGaryVee: One Entrepreneur's Take on Leadership, Social Media, and Self-Awareness which reached The New York Times Best Seller list.
+In 2014, Vaynerchuk launched The #AskGaryVee Show on YouTube to answer questions from Twitter and Instagram about entrepreneurship, family, and business topics.
+The show led to Vaynerchuk's fourth book, AskGaryVee: One Entrepreneur's Take on Leadership, Social Media, and Self-Awareness which reached The New York Times Best Seller list.

-DailyVee is a daily, video-documentary series on YouTube hosted by Vaynerchuk.
-Started in 2015, he records interviews with other businessmen and broadcasts investor meetings and strategy sessions at VaynerMedia.
+DailyVee was a daily, video-documentary series on YouTube hosted by Vaynerchuk.
+Started in 2015, he recorded interviews with other businessmen and broadcasts investor meetings and strategy sessions at VaynerMedia.